strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 kafka.ssl.endpoint.identification.algorithm=HTTPS
 ```

-In addition to the options with the `kafka.` prefix, we can also add option with the prefixes `kafka.consumer.`, `kafka.producer.`, and `kafka.admin`.
+In addition to the options with the `kafka.` prefix, we can also add options with the prefixes `kafka.consumer.`, `kafka.producer.`, and `kafka.admin`.
-These options can be used to pass some specific options which will be applied only to the Consumer API, Producer API, or Admin API clients.
+These prefixes can be used to pass specific options that apply only to the Consumer API, Producer API, or Admin API clients.
 For example, we can configure the `acks` mode for producers or `auto.offset.reset` for consumers:

 ```properties